-Once the file has been deleted
+Once the file is deleted

-When a computer deletes a file or the Recycle Bin is emptied, it is removing the reference to the file on the hard drive.
+When a computer deletes a file or the Recycle Bin is emptied, it's removing the reference to the file on the hard drive.
 Once the file header, or reference, is removed, the computer can no longer see the file.
 The space the file took up is no longer reserved for that file, and any new file can be stored in that location.